dribdat/docs/README.md

 `livemark build && ghp-import -p -f -o docs/`

-We are currently running this inside of a tidy [GitHub Action](.github/workflows/livemark-gh-pages.yml).
+We are currently running this inside of a tidy [GitHub Action](.github/workflows/livemark-gh-pages.yml), no need for manual upload.